IGS/portal-api/README.md

 ## Searching

-The HMP portal offers two methods for searching for data: [facet search](https://github.com/jmatsumura/ihmp_portal_api#facet-search) and [advanced search](https://github.com/jmatsumura/ihmp_portal_api#advanced-search).
+The HMP portal offers two methods for searching the data: [facet search](https://github.com/jmatsumura/ihmp_portal_api#facet-search) and [advanced search](https://github.com/jmatsumura/ihmp_portal_api#advanced-search).

 ### Facet Search

 `Facet Search` enables one to search for data entirely through clicking.
-Clicking a slice of a pie chart or a checkbox within the panel on the left will subset the data by the selected property+value.
-Additional properties and values can be added to subset by via the "Add a filter" option towards the top-right of the panel on the left.
+Clicking a slice of a pie chart or a checkbox within the panel on the left will subset the data by the selected property+value combination.
+Additional properties can be added to subset by via the "Add a filter" option towards the top-right of the panel on the left.
 Selecting a new property here will add a new set of values to the panel on the left that one can interact with to filter the data by.
+Facet search builds by inclusion of a particular property+value combination, in order to efficiently perform an exclusive search (e.g. looking for all data **not** associated with a particular property+value combination) it is recommended to use `Advanced Search`.

 ### Advanced Search